Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 **Security:** The registrar will hold a balance of ether without an explicit limit.
 It must be designed securely.

-**Simplicity:** The ENS specification itself emphasizes a separation of concerns, allowing the most essential element, the registry to be as simple as possible.
+**Simplicity:** The PNS specification itself emphasizes a separation of concerns, allowing the most essential element, the registry to be as simple as possible.
 The interim registrar in turn should be as simple as possible while still meeting its other design goals.

 **Adoption:** Successful standards become more successful due to network effects.
-The registrar should consider what strategies will encourage the adoption of the ENS in general, and the namespace it controls in particular.
+The registrar should consider what strategies will encourage the adoption of the PNS in general, and the namespace it controls in particular.

 ### Specification